Recycling and Trash Collection

 Collected by MXI INC – contracted through GLRA

-Dispose of old paint, lawn and garden chemicals, automotive fluids, pesticides, poisons, etc. through this curbside collection.
+Dispose of old paint, lawn and garden chemicals, automotive fluids and more through this curbside collection service.
 For a $15.00 co-pay, Lebanon County residents may arrange for a home pick-up of hazardous household waste.
 There is a limit of one pick-up per household per year.

 Collected by North Londonderry Township Police Department